John King, Realtor — KingRealtor757

 Where is Kempsville and how do you get around?

-Kempsville sits in the heart of Virginia Beach, roughly centered at the intersection of Kempsville Road, South Witchduck Road, and Princess Anne Road.
-It is positioned directly on I-264 and I-64 — which means nearly every major destination in Hampton Roads is accessible in 20–25 minutes without navigating tunnel or bridge congestion that affects other parts of the city.
+Kempsville sits in the heart of Virginia Beach, roughly centered at the intersection of Kempsville Road, South Witchduck Road, and Princess Anne Road — directly on I-264 and I-64.
+Nearly every major Hampton Roads destination is reachable in 20–25 minutes without tunnel or bridge congestion.

 Virginia Beach Town Center is just 2 miles away.
 Norfolk International Airport is approximately 20 minutes.
 The Virginia Beach Oceanfront is 20 minutes away.
-Sentara Virginia Beach General Hospital and the region's major healthcare campuses are close.
+Sentara Virginia Beach General Hospital is close.
 Regent University and the Christian Broadcasting Network are located within Kempsville itself.
 Old Dominion University is about 20 minutes.

-Military positioning: Kempsville is one of the best-located neighborhoods in Hampton Roads for multi-base families or those who want flexible commute options.
-NAS Oceana (~20 min), JEB Little Creek (~25 min), Naval Station Norfolk (~25 min), and Dam Neck Annex (~20 min) are all reachable without tunnel commutes.
+Military positioning: NAS Oceana (~20 min), JEB Little Creek (~25 min), Naval Station Norfolk (~25 min), and Dam Neck Annex (~20 min) are all reachable without tunnel commutes.
 No tunnel anxiety, no bridge backups — just straight shots on I-264 and I-64.
+For multi-base military families, Kempsville is one of the most strategically located neighborhoods in Hampton Roads.

 Kempsville real estate: what to expect